 - Ejército Zapatista de Liberación Nacional (EZLN)

-Ikram Aweys (she/her/hers) is a double SDSU alumna, having earned her Bachelor’s in Child and Family Development and recently earned her Masters in Science in Counseling, with a specialization in School Counseling.
+Ikram Aweys (she/her/hers) is a double SDSU alumna, having earned her Bachelor’s in Child and Family Development and earned her Masters in Science in Counseling, with a specialization in School Counseling.
 Ikram is passionate about providing holistic support to students and guiding them through the educational system to support their success.
 Her hometown is San Diego, California.
 Her hobbies include reading and watching movies.

 Ikram's favorite quote is "what is meant for you will not miss you."